Tue, 20 Jan

 We discuss the insights that archaeological finds can provide into earlier ways of life.
 The focus is on the clothing of that time, and in particular trousers.

-Prof. Dr. Mayke Wagner, German Archaeological Institute, Eurasia Department Berlin, led the research project on the earliest trousers found in China to date in archaeological excavations.
+Mayke Wagner, German Archaeological Institute, Eurasia Department, Berlin, led, among other things, the research project on the earliest trousers found in China, which have been discovered in archaeological excavations to date

-Priv.
-Doz.
-Dr. Karina Grömer, Natural History Museum, Vienna, is involved in several international research projects on early textile finds.
+Karina Grömer, Natural History Museum Vienna, is involved in several international research projects on early textile finds

-Dr. Bettina Zorn is curator of the East Asia Collection (China, Korea, Japan) at the Weltmuseum Wien and a graduate archaeologist.
+Bettina Zorn, curator of the East Asia Collection (China, Korea, Japan) at the Weltmuseum Wien and a graduate archaeologist

 To participate in the event, all guests need a valid museum ticket.